Excellent research

 Ann Towns

-Wallenberg Scholars: The programme enables researchers to work long-term and at a high level of ambition in order to achieve a stronger international impact.
-It also allows for investment in bold and long-term research projects.
+Wallenberg Scholars: The programme enables researchers to work long term and at a high level of ambition in order to achieve greater international impact.
+It also supports bold and long-term research projects.
 The research is funded by the Knut and Alice Wallenberg Foundation.

-Wallenberg Academy Fellows: The programme provides young researchers with long-term support so they can focus on their research.
-It also contributes to the increased internationalisation of the Swedish research environment.
+Wallenberg Academy Fellows: The programme allows early-career researchers to pursue long-term research and focus on their scientific work.
+It also contributes to the internationalisation of Swedish research environments.
 The research is funded by the Knut and Alice Wallenberg Foundation.